Swegbloo/Nemoh/doc/description.rst

 -  QTF computations have not been tested yet for the multi-bodies problem.

-NEMOH related publications to be referred are :cite:t:`Babarit15` for the first order NEMOH and :cite:t:`Philippe15,Kurnia22_JH,Kurnia22,Kurnia23` for the QTF module.
+Nemoh related publications to be referred are :cite:t:`Babarit15` for the first order Nemoh and :cite:t:`Philippe15,Kurnia22_JH,Kurnia22,Kurnia23` for the QTF module.

 *****
 Units
 *****

-NEMOH expects all quantities to be expressed in S.I. units: :math:`m, kg, s, rad` (meter, kilogram, seconds, radian, respectively).
+Nemoh expects all quantities to be expressed in S.I. units: :math:`m, kg, s, rad` (meter, kilogram, seconds, radian, respectively).
 But some of the phase outputs may be expressed in :math:`deg` or :math:`^{\circ}`, in this case it will be indicated in the file header.

 The force unit is [:math:`N`], the moment unit is [:math:`Nm`], added Mass [:math:`kg`], damping coefficient [:math:`kg/s`].
 As the force output is normalized with the unit wave amplitude :math:`a` :math:`[m]`, then the normalized force unit is [:math:`N/m`] and the normalized moment is [:math:`N`].